-- Wipe up detergent, bleach or other spills with a soft, damp cloth as they occur. - Sharp or heavy objects should not be put on or in the washer.
-Check pockets for bolts, nuts, etc. - If the washer interior needs cleaning, put 1 cup (250 mL) of chlorine bleach and 2 cups (500 mL) of detergent in the washer.
-Run through a complete cycle using hot water. - When removing hard water deposits, use only cleaners labeled as being washer safe. - After tinting or dyeing, put chlorine bleach and detergent in the washer.
-Run through a complete cycle using hot water to remove excess dye or tint.
-If staining occurs on following loads, repeat the process.
+- Wipe up detergent, bleach, and other spills with a soft, damp cloth or sponge as they occur. - Remove hard water deposits using only cleaners labeled as washer safe. - If the washer interior needs cleaning (for example, after tinting or dyeing), put 1 cup (250 mL) of chlorine bleach and 2 cups (500 mL) of detergent in the washer.
+Run through a complete cycle using hot water.
+If staining occurs on following loads, repeat the process. - Sharp or heavy objects can damage your washer.
+Check pockets for bolts, nuts, etc. Do not lay these objects on your washer after emptying pockets.